sigurdkampevold/media_mood/index.markdown

 For our work, we will use a significance level of $1\%$.
 This implies that if the p-value given by the methods is lower than $1\%$, we will reject the null and conclude that the means of the two groups are different, given the significance level.
 Thus, we will say that the results are **statistically significant**.

 As this data story is not about statistical tricks and treat, we will leave the subject for now.
-If you would like a deeper explanation of our methods, you could take a look at our [notebook](https://github.com/epfl-ada/ada-2021-project-gutta-boys).
+If you would like a deeper explanation of our methods, you could take a look at our [notebook](https://github.com/epfl-ada/ada-2021-project-gutta-boys/blob/main/final_version.ipynb).
 However, to sum up, we will test whether the means of two groups are equal: If our results are too unlikely to happen with equal means, we will conclude that our results are significant.
 That was the boring stuff.
 Now, let us zoom in again!

-[comment]: # "Add link to the correct notebook."

 ## How Does the Compound Score Evolve?